Maureen Flood

-Maureen Flood sss was an Australian religious sister and member of the Servants of the Blessed Sacrament order.
-When she was the order's regional superior in Australia and deputy superior general of the order she travelled to Rome, where she created programs for Vatican Radio.
-She later became interested in feminist theology and worked with Aboriginal community members at St Vincent's Catholic Church in Redfern.
+Maureen Patricia Brigid Flood (22 December 1935 – 26 December 2005) was an Australian religious sister and member of the Servants of the Blessed Sacrament order.
+When she was the order's regional superior in Australia and deputy superior general, she travelled to Rome, where she created programs for Vatican Radio.
+She later became interested in feminist theology and worked with Aboriginal community members in Redfern, New South Wales.

 Early life and family

-Maureen Patricia Brigid Flood (22 December 1935 - 26 December 2005) was born in Gunnedah, New South Wales.
+Sister Flood was born in Gunnedah, New South Wales.
 Her mother Cora was an Australian-born Anglican and her father, Ted Flood, was a Roman Catholic from Ireland.
-Together then ran country pubs in New South Wales.
+Together, then ran country pubs in New South Wales.
 Flood had four siblings but one died in an accident at the age of four.
 The family moved from Gunnedah to Inverell and then to Tamworth.
 Flood's father died at the age of 47 when Flood was aged 16.

 Flood suffered from dyslexia at school but went on to become a nurse at St Vincent's Hospital, Sydney.

 Religious life

 Flood joined the Blessed Sacrament Sisters in Melbourne, a strict, enclosed and contemplative order with a focus on Eucharistic adoration.
-The Australian foundation of the order was established in 1950, when six Canadian sisters and one Australian who had taken her noviciate in Quebec arrived in Melbourne.
+The Australian foundation of the order was established in 1950, when six Canadian sisters and one Australian (who had taken her novitiate in Quebec) arrived in Melbourne.
 The date of Flood's religious profession was 21 November 1959.

 Flood became the order's regional superior in Australia and the deputy superior general of the Blessed Sacrament Order before travelling to Rome in 1981.
 She went on to prepare programs for Vatican Radio, including a series on human sexuality, and for the Australian Broadcasting Commission.
-She completed a Master's degree at the University of Sydney, writing a thesis on spirituality in the poetry of Judith Wright.

 After her time in Rome, Flood became increasingly disillusioned with the patriarchal church and began to recognise the limitations of her religious order.
 She began to take a keen interest in feminism, writing several articles exploring themes of feminist theology and justice.
+She described herself as "the best possible nun of the worst possible kind."

-In 1980, three of the sisters had moved to Sydney to establish a convent in Newtown, where they worked closely with Father Ted Kennedy and the local Indigenous community of Redfern, New South Wales.
-In 1987, after Flood returned to Australia she also worked with Aboriginal community members at St Vincent's Catholic Church in Redfern.
+In 1980, three of the sisters had moved to Sydney to establish a convent in Newtown, where they worked closely with Father Ted Kennedy and the local Indigenous community of Redfern.
+After Flood returned to Australia in 1987, she joined their work with Aboriginal community members at St Vincent's Catholic Church in Redfern.

+She completed a master's degree at the University of Sydney, writing a thesis on spirituality in the poetry of Judith Wright in 1997.

 Death

-Flood suffered from dementia towards the end of her life and died just after her 70th birthday on 26 December 2005.
+Flood suffered from dementia towards the end of her life, and died just after her 70th birthday on 26 December 2005.
 She was buried at Rookwood Cemetery.
 A reflection on her life by Elizabeth Gilroy was published in the Women-Church journal and an obituary by Tony Stephens was published in The Sydney Morning Herald.